2018 African Nations Championship final: Summary

 Morocco's first chance came in the third minute when Walid El Karti flicked the ball in from close range.
 The hosts thought they had scored just four minutes later when Ayoub El Kaabi headed home, only for the assistant referee's flag to go up – claiming the corner had swung out of play before it reached the striker.
 Morocco unsettled Nigeria with their early dominance as the West Africans laboured in search of their rhythm.
 And they kept the Nigerian backline busy till the quarter-hour mark during which Ayoub El Kaabi was denied by the crossbar from a Zakaria Hadraf cross from the left.
 The Super Eagles came into the fore around the 20th minute mark but rarely threatened the Moroccan defence.

 Just before the break, the stadium came alive with the opener courtesy Hadraf.
-Captain Badr Banoun went on a solo run beating two players and found Abdeljalil Jbira whose cross was slotted home by Hadraf to send the stadium into raptures.
+Captain Badr Benoun went on a solo run beating two players and found Abdeljalil Jbira whose cross was slotted home by Hadraf to send the stadium into raptures.
 Nigeria relied mainly on long balls forward for their attacks and Morocco's Anas Zniti did not have a serious save to make before half-time.
 Trailing by a lone goal, Nigeria’s chances of a comeback were dealt a severe blow two minutes after recess when Peter Moses was sent off for a second yellow card after fouling Hadraf.

 The second goal came on 61 minutes through El Karti, and yet again, Ismail Haddad was the architect.
 El Kaabi was for the second time denied the post and Haddad pounced on the loose ball and fired a shot on goal that Nigeria goalkeeper Dele Ajiboye parried for El Karti to head home the rebound.
 Hadraf completed his brace two minutes later after Ajiboye made a weak touch of a Haddad cross, and the former tapped home the rebound to take the game beyond the Nigerians.
 El Kaabi finally registered his name of the scoring cards, firing past Ajiboye from close range on 74 minutes for his ninth of the competition, and seal victory.

 Morocco thus won its first major continental championship since their 1976 African Cup of Nations triumph.